vtex-apps/external-promotion-provider-middleware/docs/README.md

 After the external provider response, if it all went well, the middleware will use the API [Update cart items](https://developers.vtex.com/vtex-rest-api/reference/cart-update#itemsupdate) to update the prices in the cart, respecting the discounts sent.

 An important reminder: every promotion configured in the promotions module has a flag called `Allows accumulate with manual prices`.
 If this flag is checked, the external promotion will be applied first, and only then will the other promotions apply.
-If this flag remains unchecked, the external promotion will not be applied when the external promotion is applied.

 ### Example